0zero000zero0/graph-network-papers/TransC-Differentiating Concepts and Instances for Knowledge Graph Embedding.md

 - lah hahitivity of both isA relations:`instance of` and `sub class of` (generally known as isA) are two special relations in knowledge  graph .
 ### motivation
 **hierarchical concepts**:concepts  in people's mind iare organized hierarchically.So instances should be close to concepts that they belong to.
-In TransC,concern 2are encoded as a sphere and instances as vectors in the same semantic space and relative position are employed to model the relations between concepts and instances .
+In TransC,concepts are encoded as a sphere and instances as vectors in the same semantic space and relative position are employed to model the relations between concepts and instances .

 ### Symbols and Concepts
 - Relations set $\mathcal{R}=\{r_e,r_c\}\cup\mathcal{R}_l$,where $R_{l}$  is the realtions between instances ,and $r_e$ is an `instanceOf` relation ,$r_c$ is an `subClassOf` relation.